cdvelop/tinytranslator/README.md

 ## Overview

-The Go Translation Library provides a simple, powerful way to handle multilingual text in Go applications.
+TinyTranslator provides a simple, powerful way to handle multilingual text in Go applications.
 It features a built-in dictionary with translations for common terms across multiple languages, making it easy to create applications that support users worldwide.

 ### Key Features